MrBigTree/study-note-cp-level2/linux.md

   - `sudo passwd ariana`
   - `sudo passwd boshu: 19900416`

++ change a user's shell path.
+  - The shell path specifies the location of the user's login shell, which is responsible for interpreting commands entered in a terminal session.
+  - the default shell path is specified in the /etc/default/useradd file
+  - `chsh -s /bin/bash username`
+  - `sudo usermod -s /bin/bash username`

 ### 5.6 Users Switch

 - Login in another user `su - boshu`
 - check your role `whoami`
 - Exit so you return as a regular user `exit`

+### 5.7 change user's login shell
+- You would like to change your user's login shell.
+You can find the available ones by: `echo /etc/shells`

 ## 6 Shell Script